bradhawkins85/Akita-Meshtastic-Meshcore-Bridge/README.md

 This bridge enables interoperability, allowing messages, sensor data (with appropriate translation), and potentially other information to flow between these two distinct low-power, long-range communication systems.

+**This bridge has been modified to use on FemtoFox devices and is still in development** we cannot guarantee it works just yet.

 ---

 ## Table of Contents